 Anti-Inflammatory Diet for Arthritis – Overview

-As people grow older, their metabolisms change, making them more susceptible to inflammation, even when they are not ill or injured.
+As people grow older, their metabolisms change, making them more susceptible to inflammation, even when not ill or injured.

-Whereas inflammation is necessary for the proper functioning of the body’s immune system, it is also one of the main causes of most cases of arthritis pain.
+While inflammation is necessary for the body’s immune system to function properly, it is also one of the main causes of most cases of arthritis pain.